 9. Good health

 Surprisingly, health does not contribute much to happiness.
-Health, like money, is a hygiene factor.
-This means that its absence makes us unhappy but its presence tends to be taken for granted without any further increase in happiness.
-So keep yourself in reasonably good health so that you can enjoy life, but do not obsess over it thinking that more health brings more happiness.
+This is because health, like money, is a hygiene factor.
+We are unhappy with it, but once we have it, we take it for granted and do not become any happier with more of it.
+So keep yourself in reasonably good health so that you can enjoy life, but do not obsess over it.

 10. Watching TV

-This one goes against conventional wisdom.
-Yet studies by psychologists and economists confirm that this simple activity increases our enjoyment and happiness in the moment.
-While excessive TV may reduce our quality of life by taking away time from other important things, a little TV is harmless and may even be good for you
+Psychologists and economists confirm that this simple activity increases our enjoyment and happiness in the moment.
+While excessive TV may reduce your quality of life by taking away time from other important things, a little TV is harmless and may even be good for you 🙂